 I'd like (…): Ich hätte gerne (…)

-In Germany, as is also the case in France and Italy, when the service is especially friendly and attentive, leaving a tip is recommended and always appreciated.
+In Germany, leaving a tip is recommended and always appreciated.
 An appropriate tip in this case is anywhere between 5 and 10% of the bill at restaurants or bars.
 Do not leave the tip on the table, but give it at checkout.